Umm Salal Ali: Sewage plant

 As of its official opening in 2016, the town hosts the main sewage treatment plant for the QR 3.63 billion North Doha Sewage Treatment Works.
 It had a planned capacity to treat 245,000 cubic meters of sewage daily at the time of its establishment.

+Healthcare

+The first primary healthcare facility to operate within the municipality was located in Umm Salal Ali.
+The health centre was opened in 1985 to serve the entire region.

 Sports

-Umm Salal SC, which fields a top tier football team, is based in Umm Salal Ali.
-The Umm Salal Stadium, built in 1996, covers 34,500 m² and features two football pitches, locker rooms and an administrative office.
+Umm Salal SC, which fields a top-tier football team, is based in Umm Salal Ali.
+The Umm Salal Stadium, built in 1996, covers 34,500 m2 and features two football pitches, locker rooms and an administrative office.
 However, the club uses Thani bin Jassim Stadium as its homegrounds for most games due to its larger capacity.

 Barzan Olympic Park was established by the Qatar Olympic Committee in the town in 2012.
 It accommodates a motor racing circuit, two football fields, two tennis courts and a basketball court.
 There is also a public swimming pool and cycling path in the park.